 The establishment of UNU-EGOV was approved, and the UNU-EGOV Statute was adopted, by the UNU Council during its 61st session on 12 May 2014, in Rome.
 The signing of the Host Country Agreement and Bilateral Agreement between the UNU and the Portuguese Republic took place on 23 May 2014, in Lisbon.
 It was signed by the Rector of UNU, Dr. David Malone, and by the Minister in the Office of the Prime Minister and for Regional Development, Prof. Miguel Poiares Maduro.
 The signing took place in the presence of Pedro Passos Coelho, Prime Minister of Portugal.

-The agreements regulate, among others, the provision of the operating and capital contributions by the Portuguese Republic, and the provision of the premises, personnel, infrastructure and accommodation for students by the University of Minho.
+The agreements regulate, among others, the provision of the operating and capital contributions by the Portuguese Republic, and the provision of the premises, personnel, and infrastructure by the University of Minho.
 The latter are detailed in the Cooperation Agreement between the UNU and the University of Minho, which was signed on 27 October 2014, in Guimarães.

 According to the bilateral agreement, the intention of the UNU and the Portuguese Republic is to see the transition of UNU-EGOV from an Operating Unit into a fully-fledged UNU Institute.